 - The kids from the Nick.com clickamajig Black Licorice.
 In the game you're supposed to give them candy but you CAN'T give them black licorice because it causes them to transform into horrible grotesque monsters.

 - Vendetta from Making Fiends is an elementary school kid who isolates herself from the rest of the class and makes fiends to sic on anyone who makes her mad...which is everyone.
 Her name should give you a clue.
-She also speaks in a weird, gravelly voice that has some sort of sinister accent.
+She also speaks in a weird, gravelly voice that has what is likely a Bulgarian accent.

 - Little Joel from Lawn Justice seems innocent at first, but (he's actually responsible for all the destruction in the series).
 Mommy's little hero.